hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 # turning on and off an element's parent

-All the attributes from a parent of an element can be turned on and off at once, but if the element has dynamic attributes that overwrite this then those stay on
+All the attributes from a parent of an element can be turned on and off at once, but if the element has dynamic attributes that overwrite this then those stay on.
+The context here also means that the parent can be turned off in only a parent-child relation, or only in a set, or all

+# turning on and off an element's attribute, or setting the value to that attribute
+must be in the element but can also target the parent in a relationship context.
+Can write to the parent above, or all immediate children in the relationship below

 # Multiple target paths